Picovoice/koala/demo/python/README.md

 ### File Demo

 The file demo passes audio stored in a `.wav` file through the Koala noise suppression engine.
-The result is shifted to compensate for the delay introduced by Koala and the result is stored in a separate `.wav` file that will have the same length as the input file without any delay.
+The result is shifted to compensate for the delay introduced by Koala and stored in a separate `.wav` file that will have the same length as the input file without any delay.
 Run the following in the terminal:

 ```console